datajoint/datajoint-elements/README.md

 An overview of the principles of DataJoint workflows and the goals of DataJoint Elements are described in the position paper "DataJoint Elements: Building Scientific Workflows for Neurophysiology." (prepint to be posted by 03/25/2021)

 ## Status
-The beta release of the first DataJoint Elements is scheduled for April 1, 2021.
+The beta release of the first DataJoint Elements is scheduled for May 1, 2021.

 # Project Structure